adlnet/xAPI-Spec/xAPI.md

 will cause fragmentation in similar domains and will hurt interoperability.
 An example of a CoP for the medical field is the [Medbiquitous xAPI Interest Group](http://groups.medbiq.org/medbiq/display/XIG/XAPI+Interest+Group+Home).

-##### Use in Communities of Practice

-###### Description

-Communities of practice could find the need to establish new Verbs, Activities, Extensions, etc. to meet the needs of their constituency.

-Therefore, it is expected that xAPI communities of practice generate profiles, lists, and repositories.

 ###### Requirements for Communities of Practice

 * Anyone establishing a new vocabulary entry MUST own the IRI, or MUST have permission from the owner to use it to denote an